maartenleijnse/ciab-lxc-desktop-local/README.md

 This github repository contains several files and 2 scripts to create, and install an Ubuntu-Mate desktop environment into an LXC container named CN1.

-If you download the .zip file from github (**ciab-lxc-desktop-master.zip**) it contains all of the files you need.
+If you download the .zip file from github (**ciab-lxc-desktop-local-master.zip**) it contains all of the files you need.

 Copy the .zip file to some temporary directory on your Host system, change to that directory and then unzip (uncompress) the files.